eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Experience with stream processing platform, such as Flink, Spark or equivalent
 	- Experience with messaging system, such as Apache Pulsar, Kafka or equivalent
 	- Experience with leading or contributing to open source projects
++ Experience with large scale messaging systems like Kafka or RabbitMQ or commercial systems.
++ messaging systems, such as AWS SQS, AWS Kinesis, Kafka, or RabbitMQ, ZeroMQ